obsantos/ReviewCloud/README.md

 # ReviewCloud
 Python script that generates a word cloud using your app's reviews report from Google Play Developer console.
 Allows filtering by review language.

+Reports can be found in the Google Play Developer console, User feedback section and Reviews.
+The format available is `.csv` and thats exactly what you need.

 ## Instalation

 Certain modules need to be installed before using: